Yaska1706/weebqoute/README.md

 # WeebQoute
-This is a CLI application that provides random quotes form your favourite anime
+This is a CLI application that provides random quotes from your favourite anime